Insight > Lodging Market Korea 2005-2023

 Data Source: Lobin Co.
 DB (updated 2024-07-27 17:00 UTC+9)

-Although the average number of rooms of the timeshare has decreased by 1.3% per annum since 2013, it is still the largest type of establishment as compared to the others.
+Although the average number of rooms of the resort condo has decreased by 1.3% per annum since 2013, it is still the largest type of establishment as compared to the others.
 However, it decreased more than before in 2023 by 2.2%.
 On the other hand, the average number of rooms of the other hotel was 51, bringing it into the large unit-size group, was the outcome of continuous increase in the average number of rooms by 2.1% per annum since 2013.

 The smallest type of establishment was the urban minbak with the average number of rooms of 2, followed by the rural minbak with 3 rooms.
 In particular, urban minbaks seemed to expedite self-downsizing in 2023 with 8.5% decrease in the average number of rooms, which is attributable to shift of its configuration from a guesthouse style to a shared lodging style.